maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 It all starts with the question, "is the request coming from a mobile device?"

-If true, mobile.scss along with of the mobile version of application.html.haml will be served. mobile.scss is coded to optimally handle devices with column widths of < 6 columns (464px), and application.html.haml is coded with mobile in mind only.
-Compare the _head.html.haml files for both and you see that they are significantly different from one another.
-One draws from regular [HTML5 Boilerplate][] and the other from [Mobile Boilerplate] [].
+If true, mobile.scss along with of the mobile version of application.html.haml will be served.

+NOTE: mobile.scss is coded to optimally handle devices with column widths of < 6 columns (464px), and application.html.haml is coded with mobile in mind only.
+Compare the _head.html.haml files for both and you will see that they are significantly different from one another.
+One draws from regular [HTML5 Boilerplate][] and the other from [Mobile Boilerplate][].

-If false, application.scss will be served. application.scss is designed to take advantage of the greater capabilities of devices with > 9 columns (704px) screen widths.
+If false, application.scss along with of the mobile version of application.html.haml will be served.

+NOTE: application.scss is designed to take advantage of the greater capabilities of devices with > 9 columns (704px) screen widths.

-If a false false squeaks by, application.scss is coded to handle the < 6 columns cases as well (although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized).
+If a false positive squeaks by, application.scss is coded to handle the < 6 columns cases as well (although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized).

-And there lies the crux of using a hybrid approach, optimizing for smaller screen sizes.
+I personally really like this approach.
+To see how I have organized this in a live application, feel free to clone or poke around https://github.com/maxxiimo/viewthought.

 Conditional Loading
 -------------------